 For the uninitiated, unmanaged hosting means you’re responsible for any server maintenance.
 In contrast, managed hosting usually means your host will maintain the server on your behalf.

 Simply put, shared hosting stores multiple websites on one server.
 It’s usually the choice for small personal sites, such as blogs.
-You may also find those with a very low budget starting out with this particular plan.
+It’s also ideal if you have a very small budget.

 However, despite the attractive cost, shared hosting comes with some serious drawbacks, including reduced security.
 The risks are minimal, but shared hosting can make it harder to fully secure your site.

-Shared sites also don’t offer root access, so you are limited in carrying out certain server configurations, such as implementing firewalls.
-However, you may be able to purchase a third-party solution that does the job (albeit with restrictions).
+Shared sites don’t offer root access, so you are limited in implementing certain server configurations, such as.
+You may be able to purchase a third-party solution that does the job, albeit with restrictions.
+You may want to consider using GoDaddy Website Security to help protect your website.

-Another downside is reduced speed, as memory on a shared server is apportioned across all sites on that server.
-For example, if one site is facing heavy traffic, service on your site could temporarily lag.
-This is practically disastrous for ecommerce sites in particular, because site speed matters for ecommerce sites.
+Another downside is reduced speed, as memory on a shared server is split across all sites on that server.
+For example, if one website on your shared server experiences high traffic, your website may slow down.

 Next, a VPS is like a middle ground between shared hosting and dedicated hosting (which we’ll cover next).
-While you’ll find it a cost-effective solution, you’ll be afforded greater flexibility under the hood.
+A VPS is more expensive than shared hosting, but it’s also more powerful.

 Finally, we have dedicated hosting.
 As the name suggests, the entire server here is reserved for your website only, including any and all resources.
 You’ll often find those resources are greater initially, although there is a cost attached.